Tips for Cleaning Up Your U-M Google Account

 Once you have deleted your files, they will be sent to your Trash.
 Files in Trash will be automatically deleted after 30 days.
 However, files in Trash still count against your storage limit, so it is recommended that you empty your Trash after deleting them.

-To permanently delete individual files from Trash, click Trash from the left navigation in Google Drive, select the files you want to permanently delete by checking the box that appears when hovering over each, click the trash can icon () in the top right, and click Delete forever to confirm.
+To permanently delete individual files from Trash, click Trash from the left navigation in Google Drive, select the files you want to permanently delete by checking the box that appears when hovering over each, click the trash can icon (Google trash icon) in the top right, and click Delete forever to confirm.

-To empty your entire Trash, click Empty trash in the top right of the Trash page and click Delete forever to confirm.
+To empty your entire Trash, click Empty trash in the top right of the Trash page, then click Delete forever to confirm.

 Note: It may take several attempts to permanently delete the files in your Trash.
-Google is not great at handling permanent deletions of a large number of files from Trash and may cause an error, take a long time to update the interface to reflect your deletion, and/or require you to refresh multiple times.
+Google is not well-suited for handling permanent deletions of a large number of files from Trash, which may cause errors, take a long time for the interface to update to reflect your deletion, and/or require multiple refreshes.
 It is recommended to permanently delete your files in smaller batches if you have a significant number of them in your Trash.

-Once emptied, your deleted files become unrecoverable, and storage space used should decrease in about 24 hours.
-Refer to the Google Help Center for more information on deleting files in Google Drive.
+Once emptied, your deleted files become unrecoverable.
+After reducing your storage, it can take up to 72 hours for Google's systems to reflect this reduction.
+Refer to the Google Help Center for more information on deleting files in Drive.

 Remove yourself from shared files/folders

-Although shared files/folders owned by someone else don’t count against your storage limit, it is advised to remove yourself from ones that are no longer needed for better organization and maintenance of institutional data.
+Although shared files/folders owned by someone else don’t count against your storage limit, you are advised to remove yourself from ones that are no longer needed for better organization and maintenance of institutional data.
 You can find all shared files/folders under Shared with me in Google Drive.

-- Click the List layout icon () in the top right of the results to make it easier to view the files.
+2. Click the List layout icon (Google list view icon) in the top right of the results to make it easier to view the files.

 Tip: You can also change the column type from Share date to Last modified, Last modified by me, or Last opened by me by clicking on the Share date header and selecting the option you want from the drop-down.

-- Do not have the Belongs to a shared drive icon () next to the file.
+1. Do not display the Belongs to a shared drive icon (Google shared drive icon) next to the file.

-- Have users in the Shared by column that are no longer active at the university.
-(To verify if someone is still at the university, you can try searching for their uniqname in MCommunity.
+2. Have users in the Shared by column who are no longer active at the university.
+(To verify if someone is still at the university, you can search for their uniqname in MCommunity.
 If no profile appears, they are most likely no longer affiliated with U-M.)

 Transfer ownership of files/folders you own

 You can find all the files and folders you own in Google Drive by using the search.
 It is recommended that you choose to transfer ownership of collaborative university data to a Google shared drive.
-Shared drives are owned by a group rather than an individual, which makes offboarding easier for your department/unit when you leave.
+Shared drives are owned by a group or team rather than an individual, which makes offboarding easier for your department/unit when you leave.
 If your team does not have a shared drive, refer to Shared Drives in U-M Google for more information.
+ITS cannot assist with moving files/folders from My Drive to shared drives.

-Important: Keep in mind that there is a 15GB storage limit for all shared drives, and only faculty, staff, and students can create and manage them.
+Important: Remember that there is a 15GB storage limit for all shared drives, and only faculty, regular staff, and students can create and manage them.
 You can consider using a U-M Dropbox Team Folder or investigate other university-provided storage solutions.

 Although not the preferred method for retaining institutional data, there may be cases where you will need to transfer ownership to an individual at the university instead.
 Please be aware that transferring ownership may cause the new owner's account to hit its storage limit in U-M Google.
 You should discuss any ownership transfers with the individual to whom you intend to transfer.

-Important: Google has a 750GB limit for the amount of Google Drive files you can transfer ownership of in a 24-hour period.
+Important: Google has a 750GB limit for the number of Google Drive files you can transfer ownership of in 24 hours.
 There is no workaround for this, and you will have to wait at least 24 hours from when you received the error message before you can transfer more files.

 Export data

-Use Google Takeout to export your data from U-M Google to another non-university storage solution or personal device.
+Use Google Takeout to export your data from your U-M Google account to another non-university storage solution or personal device.
 Refer to Getting Started With Google Takeout for instructions on using the tool.

 You can also use Google Takeout Transfer to copy all the files you own in Drive to a personal (non-UM) Google account.
 Refer to Getting Started With Google Takeout Transfer for more details.